 The idea that this kind of equilibrium will be established isn’t new.
 It’s predicted by the “trade-off” model of virulence.
 This model suggests that the benefits of virulence (in particular the increased rate of virus production and shedding) are balanced against the reduction of the time during which shedding takes place, and also by changes in the behavior of hosts, when virulence is too great.

 How does this relate to seasonality?
 Well, it gives us the crucial insight that (as a result of medium-term evolution) viruses generally moderate their virulence.
 They also need to control which parts of the body they infect – for example, infecting the heart or the nervous system is a bad idea, because both are likely to stop your host from moving around, or worse, to kill it.
-Since almost all respiratory viruses are more common in winter than in summer, we have a clue: the key to understanding viral responses may lie in temperature sensitivity.
+Since almost all respiratory viruses are much more common in winter than in summer, we have a clue: the key to understanding viral responses may lie in temperature sensitivity.